dlu-ch/dlb/doc/ex_context.rst

       a. a :term:`root context`, if :term:`dlb is not yet running <run of dlb>`;

-      b. an inner context of the current :term:`active context`, otherwise.
+      b. an inner context of the :term:`active context`, otherwise.

    When a root context is entered, the working directory of the Python process must be a :term:`working tree`'s root, which contains a directory :file:`.dlbroot`, that is not a symbolic link.